Nowra: Geography

 Along the north of Nowra is the Shoalhaven River, which formerly hosted the Australian National wakeboarding championships and is a popular fishing location.
 The Nowra Bridge connects it to North Nowra and Bomaderry.
-The Shoalhaven River is a saltwater river, although it does not flow into the sea.
+The Shoalhaven River is a freshwater river, however it does become brackish near the township. although it does not flow into the sea.
 The Shoalhaven River meets the sea through the canal that joins the Shoalhaven and Crookhaven Rivers, which was dug by convicts under the direction of local entrepreneur and pioneer Alexander Berry.